 Figure 15.
 Profit from USD/CAD.

-As you can see, our trade was closed on USD/CAD pair with plus.
+As you can see, our trade was closed on the USD/CAD pair with plus.
 Thus, the classic bearish Gartley butterfly pattern has worked its signal perfectly.

 Let’s look at the other Gartley patterns: